Orientability of Causal Relations in Time Series using Summary Causal Graphs and Faithful Distributions: Background

-However, unlike FT-DAGs, SCGs can contain cycles of various sizes.
-We denote the special case of cycles which involve only a single vertex in the SCG as \emph{self-loops}. \begin{definition}[Self-loop] Let $\SCG = (\vSCG, \eSCG)$ be an SCG and $S_\mathbb X\in \vSCG$ a variable.
-We say that $\SCG$ contains a \emph{self-loop} on $S_\mathbb X$ if $(S_\mathbb X,S_\mathbb X)\in \eSCG$. \end{definition}

 Many different FT-DAGs can be compatible with the same SCG.
-Examples of an SCG together with two of its compatible FT-DAGs are shown in Figures~\ref{fig:lemma3visual}, \ref{fig:lemma2_visual_combined}, and \ref{fig:lemma3visual}.
+Examples of an SCG together with two of its compatible FT-DAGs are shown in Figure~\ref{fig:scg_ftdag}.
 We denote the set of all FT-DAGs compatible with a given SCG $\SCG$ as $\compatible{\SCG}$.

-SCGs can be very useful in many applications but they contain less information than the FT-DAG therefore it is not surprising that the set of causal effects identifiable from an SCG or from a CPDAG is generally smaller than the set identifiable from FT-DAG~\citep{Assaad_2024,Ferreira_2024}.
-In SCGs the difficulty arises because of cycles.
+SCGs can be very useful in many applications but they contain less information than the FT-DAG therefore it is not surprising that the set of causal effects identifiable from an SCG or from an FT-CPDAG is generally smaller than the set identifiable from FT-DAG~\citep{Assaad_2024,Ferreira_2024}.
+This difficulty in SCG arises because of cycles.

-Therefore, in contexts where it needed to acquire more information than the ones provided by the SCG, \eg, for example we would like to know if $X_t\rightarrow Y_t$, it can be useful to apply causal discovery algorithms to obtain a representation closer to the underlying DAG.
+Therefore, in contexts where it needed to acquire more information than the ones provided by the SCG, \eg we would like to know if $X_t\rightarrow Y_t$, it can be useful to apply causal discovery algorithms to obtain a representation closer to the underlying DAG.
 However, using causal discovery algorithms comes with a cost.
 Causal discovery algorithms can be computationally expensive, and they require additional assumptions.
 In this paper, we focus on algorithms that require the following three assumptions. \begin{assumption}[Causal sufficiency, \cite{Spirtes_2000}] All noise terms in the DT-DSCM are mutually independent and each noise term can affect only one observed variable. \end{assumption} \begin{assumption}[Faithfulness, \cite{Spirtes_2000}] All conditional independencies in the distribution are entails by the causal Markov condition. \end{assumption} \begin{assumption}[Stationarity] For any two temporal variables $Y_t$ and $Y_{t'}$ belonging to the same time series in a DT-DSCM, we have $f^{y_t} = f^{y_{t'}}$.
 In contrast, this equality does not necessarily hold for temporal variables $Y_t$ and $X_{t'}$ coming from two different time series in the DT-DSCM. \end{assumption}